Yendi: History

-King Nyagse constructed Yendi between 1420 and 1500.
+King Nyaɣisi constructed Yendi between 1420 and 1500.
 Yendi is the capital of the Kingdom of Dagbon.
-The area was abandoned due to an invasion by King Sumaila Ndewura Jakpa of Gonja, which resulted in the death of the Dagbonian King Dariziogo.
+The area was abandoned due to an invasion by King Sumaila Ndewura Jakpa of Gonja, which resulted in the death of the Dagboŋ King Dariziogo.
 Yendi was conquered by the Asante Empire under the leadership of Opoku Ware I in 1744 or 1745, but there is academic dispute about the verifiability of this.

 The area was taken over by the German Empire and incorporated into Togoland in 1901.
 The Ya Na resumed their control over Dagbon after the British seized Togoland from Germany as a result of World War I.

 23 people were killed in a massacre by the Ghanaian army on 9 September 1969.
 In 2002, a massacre in Yendi killed at least 30 people, including Yakubu II.

 Politics

 In the 1969 parliamentary election Shanni Hazrat Mahama, the nominee of the Progress Party, defeated by the National Alliance of Liberals' candidate by a vote of 3,987 to 3,343.